 The drive back to the airport was at least as smooth.
 We booked the desired departure time in the concierge and the car was there waiting for us.
 Same white Lincoln Navigator with leather seats.

 The room was an Arabian dream!
 Dark wood and gold decorated the entire room.
 The bed was a really wide king size and the daughter got an extra bed next to it.
 We had a large room on the 5th floor (second at the top) with a furnished balcony overlooking the pool and the sea.
 The bathroom was completely white Carrera marble, with a giant marble bath, overhead shower, separate toilet and lovely bath products from Penhaligon's.
 Concealed air conditioning that was both quiet and efficient.

 In the room there was always fresh fruit and as a welcome gift also a box of beautiful and tasty chocolate dates.
-Bottles of water were plentiful and you just had to ask for more if you wanted more water.
+Bottles of water were plentiful and all you had to do was ask for more if you wanted more water.

 Pool and beach

 Jumeirah Zabeel Sarah has a large pool that stretches from the hotel to the beach, with a large amount of chairs and umbrellas.
 The hotel has towel service and also gives out free water bottles in an ice pack as often as you need.
 The staff also walk around with large tanks of ice-cold water and spray hot tourists.
 Every morning six staff were out in the pool diving and cleaning it clinically clean and every sunbed was scrubbed clean of any stains every day.
 There is also a children's pool with a small water slide, but we never tried it.